Nakba-NLP 2025

 • Mohamed Lichouri, Centre de Recherche Scientifique et Technique pour le Développement de la Langue Arabe (CRSTDLA)

-• Mohamed Yahya, Bloomberg
+• Mohamed Yahya, NLP Researcher

 • Mohammad Abuoudeh, Al Hussein Bin Talal University